redis/redis-doc/topics/cluster-spec.md

 The `configEpoch` is set to zero in masters when a new node is created.

-Slaves that are promoted to master because of a failover event instead have a `configEpoch` that is set to the value of the `currentEpoch` at the time the slave won the election in order to replace its failing master.
+A new `configEpoch` is created during slave election.
+Slaves trying to replace failing masters increment their epoch and try to get the authorization from a majority of masters.
+When a slave is authorized, a new unique `configEpoch` is created, the slave turns into a master using the new `configEpoch`.

-As explained in the next sections the `configEpoch` helps to resolve conflicts due to different nodes claiming diverging configurations (a condition that may happen after partitions).
+As explained in the next sections the `configEpoch` helps to resolve conflicts due to different nodes claiming diverging configurations (a condition that may happen because of network partitions and node failures).

 Slave nodes also advertise the `configEpoch` field in ping and pong packets, but in case of slaves the field represents the `configEpoch` of its master the last time they exchanged packets.
 This allows other instances to detect when a slave has an old configuration that needs to be updated (Master nodes will not grant votes to slaves with an old configuration).

 Every time the `configEpoch` changes for some known node, it is permanently stored in the nodes.conf file.

-When a node is restarted its `currentEpoch` is set to the greatest `configEpoch` of the known nodes.
+Currently when a node is restarted its `currentEpoch` is set to the greatest `configEpoch` of the known nodes.
+This is not safe in a crash-recovery system model, and the system will be modified in order to store the currentEpoch in the persistent configuration as well.

 Slave election and promotion
 ---